Kinto/kinto.js/docs/api.md

 ## Authentication

-Authenticating against a Kinto server can be achieved in [three distinct ways](http://kinto.readthedocs.org/en/latest/api/cliquet/authentication.html):
+Authenticating against a Kinto server can be achieved in [two main ways](http://kinto.readthedocs.org/en/latest/api/cliquet/authentication.html):

 - Using Basic Auth
 - Using an OAuth Bearer Token (eg. Firefox Account)